canopas/android-developer-roadmap-2023/README.md

 ### Practicle 28
 #### Create Stand Up! application
 * Remind users to stand up and walk around every fifteen minutes.
-* The app will have a one Activity
+* Build an app using one activity
+* On the Home screen
-  - Add Toggle button to turn alarm on and off
+  - Add a Toggle button to turn alarm on and off
   - Add option to set reminder start time
     - Open Timepicker to select reminder start time
 * The application should display a notification when fifteen minutes have passed since the last reminder.
 * Use the Android AlarmManager to schedule reminder notifications.

 # Android Service

 ### Practicle 29
-#### Create Music player application
+#### Create a Music player application
 *  Allow users to play multiple songs.
-* The app will have a one Activity
+* Build an app using one activity
+* On the Home screen
-  - Show list of songs from device
+  - Show a list of songs from the device
-  - On click of song, open player from bottom
+  - On click of the song  open player from the bottom
   - Show play indicator for current playing song
-* On Player screen
+* On the Player screen
   - Show song thumb image if available or use placeholder
   - show song name
-  - Add option to play/pause song
+  - Add option to play/pause the song
-  - Add options to play next/prevous song
+  - Add options to play the next/previous song
-  - Add options to forward/backword song by 10 sec
+  - Add options to forward/backwards song by 10 sec
 * Use an Android Service to play music in the background and show a notification of the current music being played.